What makes an effective research and development robot?

 Autonomy is hard – and it takes time: Google and Alphabet have invested more than 15 years of continuous engineering for Waymo Driver to reach this level of technological maturity.

 Now, Waymo is rolling out to more cities.
-Remember those 672 Jaguars that were had the software upgrade?
+Remember those 672 Jaguars that had the software upgrade?
 They’re just a fraction of the 20,000 I-Pace vehicles Waymo signed a contract with Jaguar to purchase.
 Plus, the company recently announced that its six-generation vehicle – a Chinese-made electric minivan – is next up for testing and deployment.
 From all external appearances, Waymo shows no sign of stopping (except at red lights, of course).
 In 2024, it carried out four million autonomous rides – four times more than its total of trips over the previous four years.
 Rides in 2024 tripled to 150,000 per week.
 And the company calculates “Waymo riders helped avoid over 6 million kilograms of CO2 emissions.”

 That’s all great.
 But for any commercial enterprise, even if it’s willing to absorb costs during rollout, the ultimate test will be the bottom line.
 Will Waymo prove profitable?